 Perhaps the highest profile example of recent times is Aston Villa midfielder Jack Grealish, who played for the Boys in Green at various levels before switching to England in 2015.
 Unlike Rice, however, Grealish never accepted a senior call-up and did not earn a single senior cap.

 Another example of a player swapping green for white is Everton defender Michael Keane, who represented Ireland at Under-17 and Under-19 level before declaring for the Three Lions.
-Interestingly, Keane's brother, Will, could potentially go the other direction after playing for England at Under-21 level.
+Interestingly, Keane's twin brother, Will, could potentially go the other direction after playing for England at Under-21 level.

 Will Declan Rice play for England or Ireland?